GTA-UFRJ/sinfonia/README.md

 Installation
 ------------

-The Sinfonia orchestration tool is built on top of the Open Platform for Network Function Virtualization (OPNFV) and the Django Python framework.
+The Sinfonia orchestration tool is built on top of the Open Platform for Network Function Virtualization (OPNFV) and a main server written with the Django Python framework.
 We need to install both modules to make the tool operational.

 Installing OPNFV
 ----------------